Mr Natsir runs a volunteering project in his organic garden and Nature school in the small village of Rembon, Tana Toraja, South Sulawesi, Indonesia.

 Natsir encourages the philosophy of eco tourism, sustainable tourism and community based tourism.

 Natsir is very humble, genuine and lives a simple life with the goal of helping others in any way he can, inspiring people to do the same and share what they have with the community and those in need.

-Volunteers have the unique opportunity to teach English to local children at Natsir's Nature school.
+Volunteers have the unique opportunity to teach English to local children at Natsir's Eco school.
 Children are eager to learn and ask you all about your country and culture.
-Volunteers also carry out rubbish clean ups, educate the children about plastic pollution and share their knowlegde about eco friendly lifestyle.
+Volunteers also organize rubbish clean ups, educate the children about plastic pollution and share their knowlegde about eco friendly lifestyle.

 The money raised will go towards:

--water tanks for the garden, as during the dry season many plants die
+- two 5000 litres water tanks for the garden, as during the dry season many plants suffer and die;